Emerging Talent Programme FAQ

 If I’m successful in being invited to the assessment day is there any pre-work?

 Yes.
 As part of the application process we have asked you to tell us a story you would like to tell.
 On the day we would like you to take us through this.
 Remember this is a subject of your choice.
-Something that you are passionate about.
-WE are giving you the opportunity to shine.
+Something you are passionate about.
+We are giving you the opportunity to shine.

 What kind of work will I perform?

 You will perform the kind of work that our other full-time journalists perform.
 Please see the Learning and Development section in the role description: